-Brandon Breen is a children’s writer and conservation biologist living in Ashland, Oregon.
+Brandon is a children’s writer and conservation biologist living in Ashland, Oregon.
 He completed his bachelor’s degree at Bates College and his master’s in Conservation Biology at the University of Minnesota, which involved a thesis studying turkey vultures in the Falkland Islands.

-When not writing or reading, Brandon enjoys time in nature, especially backpacking.
-He is a national outings leader for the Sierra Club, and he and his dad have led multiple trips to a remote wilderness valley in the Yukon Territory, Canada (pictured below).
+Also, Brandon is a national outings leader for the Sierra Club, and he and his dad have led multiple trips to a remote wilderness valley in the Yukon Territory, Canada (pictured below).

 Below are a few of Brandon’s literary heroes: